WSU-kduncan/s24cicd-MattM1234/README-CI.md

 - Create a public repository on Docker Hub
 - Before pushing, a tag is needed
+- Make sure you are logged in as well
 - Use the command `docker tag [IMAGE NAME] [YOUR USER NAME]/[REPO NAME]`
 - In the command line, run `docker push [YOUR USER NAME]/[REPO NAME]`